betaglot/plantabeta/docs/dev/PythonPlanter.md

 ## Data Types

 There is nothing too small to describe with code.
-Opening a water bottle can have a Sequence List
+Opening a water bottle can have a Phrase List